 Bilateral Economic Relations

-Angola is the second-largest trading partner of the United States in sub-Saharan Africa, mainly because of its petroleum exports.
+Angola is the third-largest trading partner of the United States in sub-Saharan Africa, mainly because of its petroleum exports.
 U.S. imports from Angola are dominated by petroleum, with some diamonds.
 U.S. exports to Angola include machinery, aircraft, poultry, and iron and steel products.
+Angola is a partner country with Power Africa.
 Angola is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 The United States and Angola have signed a trade and investment framework agreement, which seeks to promote greater trade and investment between the two countries.

 Angola's Membership in International Organizations

 Angola and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Angola also is an observer to the Organization of American States.
+Angola also is an observer to the Organization of American States and is currently on the United Nations Security Council.
+They also serve as the chair of the International Conference of the Great Lakes Region and the Kimberley Process.

 Angola maintains an embassy in the United States at 2100-2108 16th St., NW, Washington, DC 20009 (tel.
 202-785-1156).